timescale/docs/mst/aiven-client/create-fork.md

 *   Set up a snapshot to analyze an issue or test an upgrade.
 *   Create an instance in a different cloud, geographical location, or under a different plan.

+For more information about projects, plans, and other details about services,see [Services][about-mst].

 ## Before you begin